When I first started working in the world of development, I had never heard of LYBUNTs.

 While their issues were not their timing or lack of planning, their situation resulted in what many folks experience every year: a stressful, labor-intensive mess.

 Think about this.
 If you have 500 donors and your donor retention rate is at the national average of 43%, you retain 215 donors, in turn leaving you with 285 LYBUNTS in one year.

 If you have an average gift of $100 per donor, that equates to $28,500 over the course of one year.
 Nothing to sneeze at for sure!
 Depending on the number of donors and average gift size at your organization, this number could be much higher!

-Are you running your LYBUNT reports regularly?
+Do you run your LYBUNT reports regularly?

 Are you reading those reports, reaching out to donors to reconnect with them?

-Are you cleaning up your database monthly and making notes about LYBUNTS that are carried over to the next month?
+Are you cleaning up your database monthly and making notes about LYBUNTs that are carried over to the next month?

 I encourage you to add this small task to your monthly development calendar and stay on top of the situation.
-Know your numbers and work to decrease your LYBUNTS and increase your Donor Retention Rate.
+Know your numbers and work to decrease your LYBUNTs and increase your Donor Retention Rate.